philipwalton/private-parts/README.md

 console.log(honda.mileage); // undefined
 ```

-This is made possible by using `_()`, which I call the "key function".
+This is made possible by using `_()`, which I call the "key function" or often just the "key".

 ### The Key Function

 The key function is very simple to use.
-It accepts an object and returns a new object that is uniquely linked to the passed object, yet inaccessible without the key function itself. **Note: for future reference, I refer to the passed object as the "public instance" and the returned object as the "private instance"**.
+It accepts an object and returns a new object that is uniquely linked to the passed object, yet inaccessible without the key function itself.
+From here on, I will refer to the passed object as the "public instance" and the returned object as the "private instance".

 You can create the key function by calling `createKey()`, the sole method provided by the Private Parts module.
-I usually assign the key function to the `_` variable (since an underscore is only one character and often used to denote privacy) but you can choose any variable you like.
+I usually assign the key to the `_` variable (since an underscore is only one character and often used to denote privacy) but you can choose any variable you like.

-The key function (like any variable in JavaScript) is only accessible to the scope it's defined in.
+The key (like any variable in JavaScript) is only accessible to the scope it's defined in.
 This is what makes private properties possible.
-The key function has access to the private instance, but outside code does not have access to the key function.
+The key has access to the private instance, but outside code does not have access to the key.

-### Using the Key Function
+### Using the Key

-The first step is to create the key function.
+The first step is to create the key.
 Make sure to pay attention to the scope you're in.
-If you're in the browser, make sure you don't accidentally expose the key function to the global scope.
+If you're in the browser, make sure you don't accidentally expose the key to the global scope.

-The second step is to use the key function to get and set properties.
-Any time you want a property to be private, use the key function to set that property on the private instance.
+The second step is to use the key to get and set properties.
+Any time you want a property to be private, use the key to set that property on the private instance.
 Since it's actually private, you'll need to create getters and setters to access it.

 ```javascript
 var _ = require('private-parts').createKey();